 Convert a hard disk or partition to NTFS format

-The NTFS file system provides better performance and security for data on hard disks and partitions or volumes than the FAT file system used in some earlier versions of Windows.
+The NTFS file system provides better performance and security for data on hard disks and partitions or volumes than the FAT file system used in some earlier version of Windows.
 If you have a partition that uses the earlier FAT16 or FAT32 file system, you can convert it to NTFS by using the convert command.
 Converting to NTFS does not affect the data on the partition.

 Although the chance of corruption or data loss during a conversion is minimal, you should back up all data on the partition before you begin.

 Close any open programs running on the partition or logical drive to be converted.

 Click the Start

 If you are prompted for an administrator password or confirmation, type the password or provide confirmation.

 In the Command Prompt window, type convert drive_letter: /fs:ntfs, where drive_letter is the letter of the drive you want to convert, and then press ENTER.
 For example, convert E: /fs:ntfs would convert drive E to the NTFS format.

 Type the name of the volume you want to convert, and then press ENTER.
 To view the available volumes, click the Start